mitjaziv/influxdb-relay/README.md

-The relay will listen for HTTP or UDP writes and write the data to each InfluxDB server via the HTTP write or UDP endpoint, as appropriate.
+The relay will listen for HTTP writes and write the data to each InfluxDB server via the HTTP write endpoint, as appropriate.
 If the write is sent via HTTP, the relay will return a success response as soon as one of the InfluxDB servers returns a success.
 If any InfluxDB server returns a 4xx response, that will be returned to the client immediately.
 If all servers return a 5xx, a 5xx will be returned to the client.
 If some but not all servers return a 5xx that will not be returned to the client.
 You should monitor each instance's logs for 5xx errors.

 With this setup a failure of one Relay or one InfluxDB can be sustained while still taking writes and serving queries.
 However, the recovery process might require operator intervention.

 ## Buffering